-Immediately subsequent to the closing of this offering, a subsidiary of Cannae, one of the existing members of the Investor Consortium, intends to purchase from us in a private placement \$ million of our common stock at a price per share equal to the initial public offering price.
-Based on the initial public offering price of \$ per share, this would be shares.
+Immediately subsequent to the closing of this offering, a subsidiary of Cannae, one of the existing members of the Investor Consortium, a subsidiary of Black Knight, one of the existing members of the Investor Consortium, and a subsidiary of CC Capital, one of the existing members of the Investor Consortium, intend to purchase from us in a private placement \$200.0 million, \$100.0 million and \$100.0 million, respectively, of our common stock at a price per share equal to 98.5% of the initial public offering price.
+Based on the purchase price in the private placement of \$21.67 per share, this would be 9,229,350 shares, 4,614,675 and 4,614,675 shares respectively.
 We will receive the full proceeds and will not pay any underwriting discounts or commissions with respect to the shares that are sold in the private placement.
 The sale of the shares in the private placement is contingent upon the completion of this offering.
-The sale of these shares to Cannae will not be registered in this offering and will be subject to a market standoff agreement with us and a lock-up agreement with the underwriters for a period of up to 180 days after the date of this prospectus.
-Cannae will be party to the registration rights agreement that we expect to enter into in connection with this offering, and the registration rights agreement will apply to any shares acquired by Cannae in the concurrent private placement.
-See "Certain Relationships and Related Party Transactions-Registration Rights Agreement" and "Shares Eligible for Future Sale-Lock-up Arrangements and Registration Rights."
+The sale of these shares to Cannae, Black Knight and CC Capital will not be registered in this offering and will be subject to a market standoff agreement with us and a lock-up agreement with the underwriters for a period of up to 180 days after the date of this prospectus.
+Cannae, Black Knight and CC Capital will be party to the registration rights agreement that we expect to enter into in connection with this offering, and the registration rights agreement will apply to any shares acquired by Cannae, Black Knight and CC Capital in the concurrent private placement.
+See "Certain Relationships and Related Party Transactions-Concurrent Private Placement," "-Registration Rights Agreement" and "Shares Eligible for Future Sale-Lock-up Arrangements and Registration Rights."